Skip to main content

 Why October Nights Feel Longer Than They Really Are

-October nights often feel longer than they truly are.
-Seasonal shifts affect how we sense time, inviting us to slow down and embrace autumn’s quieter rhythm.
+October nights often feel longer than they are, as seasonal shifts alter our perception of time, inviting us to slow down and embrace autumn’s quieter rhythm.

 🌙 The Perception of Longer Nights